Laurens van Kuik

 He made a series of works, similar to futurism, inspired by the sounds and movements in the city of Rotterdam.
 In the years 1916–1918 he worked together with Bernard Toon Gits; Together they created "synthetic" or "synthetic–psychologic" portraits, from themselves and from each other.
-Van Kuik named his work at that period "transcendent realism".
+Van Kuik named his work of that period "transcendent realism".
 In 1918, he changed to producing a more figurative art.
 He made single pictures and started painting his well-known intense portraits and masks.
 These works are very similar to tribal art.
 Art critic Kasper Niehaus wrote: "If the negros would not only sculpt but also paint, They would probably do it in Laurens van Kuik's style."
 In 1927 he moved to Paris and later to The Hague and Amsterdam.
 In addition to "De Branding" van Kuik associated with "De Volstrekt Modernenen", "De Onafhankelijken", "De Anderen" and "De Sphinx".

 His works include Sunflower (1924), Sound of Electricity (1927) and Head.
 His style has been compared with that of Janus de Winter, Theo van Doesburg and Louis Saalborn.
 His work was criticised by A. van der Chijs.

 He died on 21 March 1963 at The Hague.